SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Memory Access Conflicts
 +++++++++++++++++++++++

-..
-XXX We should iterate on this heading.
+.. docnote:: [Contributor 4485]: Any suggestions on this heading?
-   There's reader ambiguity between "conflicts" as a noun/verb, and there isn't an obvious best heading to use.
+   There's reader ambiguity between "conflicts" as a noun/verb, but there isn't an obvious best heading to use.
+   "Conflicting Access to Memory" might be better, or possible "Memory Access Restrictions" since this is a restriction that's needed by the compiler to allow us to prevent conflicting accesses.

 A parameter that is a nonescaping function can't be passed as an argument to another nonescaping function parameter.